-Updated standards for climate-smart risk reduction unveiled at 'buzzing, fruitful' COP 19 side-event18/11/2013 - by the Climate Centre
+Updated standards for climate-smart risk reduction unveiled at ‘buzzing, fruitful’ COP 19 side-event

 A new edition of the inter-agency Minimum Standards intended to bridge national climate policy and local capacities for disaster risk reduction (DRR) was rolled out this weekend at the popular Development and Climate Days (“D&C Days”) side-event at COP 19 in Warsaw.

 First evolved in partnership with the Indonesian and Philippine groups involved in the Netherlands Partners for Resilience (PfR) alliance and launched just over a year ago, the latest Minimum Standards incorporate feedback from civil society and governments worldwide, as well as experience and dialogue across the PfR network – including a global work conference in The Hague in September.

 “The Minimum Standards are not idealized solutions but practical approaches to implement DRR [that are] achievable by communities with relatively limited external support,” according to an introduction to the new document.

 D&C Days has been a popular fixture at COP meetings for more than a decade and began Saturday at the Polonia Palace Hotel, Warsaw, with an expert-panel discussion, a mind-opening game session, a “world café” and more – all co-facilitated by the Climate Centre and partners the Global Environment Facility.

 The day focused on the experience of adaptation practitioners in the field, and discussion included the implementation of National Adaptation Plans of Action, ecosystem-based adaptation and adaptation financing, and also included participatory games.